Firewall Connectivity Guide

 Oracle SQL (Oracle, MySQL)

-Netreo supports data collection from SQL and MySQL systems using a combination of SNMP or WMI/WinRM (depending on host OS) and direct connections to the SQL server.
+Netreo supports data collection from SQL and MySQL systems using a combination of SNMP or WMI/WinRM (depending on the host OS) and direct connections to the SQL server.
 Connectivity from the Netreo VA to the SQL server on the applicable SQL port(s) is required.

 Application-specific Monitoring

-Netreo supports the use of custom application monitors which can check the status and availability of applications by simulating user traffic or executing custom commands.
-These applications vary widely and the exact connectivity requirements may vary (e.g., to monitor a custom application running on port 12345, that port must be enabled from the Netreo VA to the device being monitored).
+Netreo supports the use of custom application monitors, which can check the status and availability of applications by simulating user traffic or executing custom commands.
+These applications vary widely, and the exact connectivity requirements may vary (e.g., to monitor a custom application running on port 12345, that port must be enabled from the Netreo VA to the device being monitored).

 Was this article helpful?